|

 This next set is an experimental Pye 405 line NTSC Colour TV from 1956 and belongs to a good pal of mine.
 It's had a reasonable amount of electrical restoration but the cabinet has yet to receive any attention.
 There is a problem with the frame linearity which is yet to be fixed but the fault seems to be a bit elusive at the moment.
 If only I could get rid of all the junk in the background of this photo. :-)

 This next set is one of my favourites; it's a Pye CT71 "Olympic" and it was very kindly donated by an excellent chap called Malcolm.
 The set uses the same chassis as its bigger brother, the Pye CT70, and, although fitting the big Pye dual-standard chassis into a cabinet this small was a miracle of engineering, everything is somewhat cramped inside and it is a little bit difficult to work on.
-I've not really done much with this set yet other than removing the remnants of a mouse-nest, although a good pal of mine called David Boynes gave the top of the cabinet the once over with his magic polishing technique, and an excellent company called M.A.
+This set has had quite a lot of work carried out to get it into the condition that it's now in, although credit for most of the work has to go to other people.
+A good pal of mine called David Boynes gave the top of the cabinet the once over with his magic polishing technique, and an excellent company called M.A.
 Lloyd in Birmingham (see the Links page for their web site) made a nice new anodised aluminium metal strip for the bottom of the set (which looks identical to the original) and then charged me absolutely nothing (Thank you M.A.
 Lloyd).
-I sourced a new "Pye" badge (which was missing from the front of the set) from a 1960s Pye radio (Thanks Steve), and I now have everything ready to make the set look spick-and-span again.
-I have not done any electrical work on the set, but it is a set that I plan to start on pretty soon.
-Thanks Malcolm - It really is an excellent set.
+My mate Steve Farley sourced a new "Pye" badge (which was missing from the front of the set) from a 1960s Pye radio (Thanks Steve) and a company called Escadean made a new bowden cable for the set.
+My mate Tas came round and helped me replace the horrible rusty and mouse-infested chassis.
+Thanks everyone for all your kind hard work.
+The work carried out on the set included the line timebase, decoder, CDA, frame, IF and sound panels all being replaced with untested (but cosmetically nice) panels and then any remaining faults were ironed out.
+Since then, the set has needed only a couple of new resistors in the focus circuit, a new boost capacitor and PY500A (The capacitor went short-circuit and melted the PY500A when I'd left the set turned on but unattended) and a new PL509 (which was causing low brightness after the set had been on for a while).
+The old set, also known to its friends as Mr Rusty-Pye because of the state of its previous chassis, is now producing a fine picture and actually gets used in anger from time-to-time.
+Well done Mr Rusty-Pye. :-)

 Pye CT71 Dual Standard Colour TV